Quantum Optics 1

 Learning and Teaching Methods

-The module consists of a lecture series (4 SWS) and exercise classes (2 SWS), comprising two lecture sessions and one exercise session per week.
+The module consists of a lecture series (4 SWS) and exercise classes (2 SWS).

 During lecture the teaching material will be presented on the blackboard.
-This will be supplemented by power point / keynote presentations to summarize / illustrate important results and discuss state-of-the-art research.
-As part of the lecture there will be a weekly Journal Club, where original publications related to the module’s content are discussed.
-Weekly problem sets are offered to obtain a better comprehension of the lecture content and to improve the familiarity with them.
-The solutions to these problem sets are discussed in weekly exercise sessions.
+Problem sets are offered to obtain a better comprehension of the lecture content and to improve the familiarity with them.
+The solutions to these problem sets are discussed in exercise sessions.

 Participation in the exercise classes is strongly recommended, since the exercises are aids for acquiring a deeper understanding of the core concepts of the course and for practicing to solve typical exam problems.